ovsoftware/clean-architecture-angular-template/README.md

-# Angular-Template (Angular v10)
+# Angular-Template (Angular v12)

-This project show a possible way to structre an angular app by [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
+This project shows a possible way to structure an angular app by [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles.
 Also it can be used as a template for new angular applications.

 In addition this configuration uses [Jest](https://jestjs.io/) instead of jasmine for tests.
 Wich enables features like parallel execution of tests, generation coverage reports and removing a headless browser as dependency.